09Nangs/Healthcare-project-Data-Analysis-Dashboard/README.md

-# Healthcare-project-Data-Analysis-Dashboard
-This project analyzes a healthcare dataset with a focus on , aiming to improve outcomes and reduce unnecessary medical costs.
-Using Spreadsheets, SQL, and Power BI, I explored patient demographics, admission types, billing amounts, test results, and hospital data to uncover insights that can drive smarter decision-making in healthcare systems.
+Analyzed a healthcare dataset focused on patients to uncover insights that improve outcomes and reduce medical costs.
+Tools used include Spreadsheets, SQL, and Power BI to explore demographics, billing, admissions, and test results for better healthcare decision-making